EricqyHan/GitAndGithubCheatSheet/MyFirstNovel/outline.md

 Chapter 1

-- We meet Nick, Tom, Daisy, and Jordan
+- We meet Nick, Tom, Daisy, and jordan
+- Tom tries to interest the others in a racist book
+- call from tom's lawyer
+- Awkwared dinner then party breaks
+- Tom and Daisy hint to Nick that he should date Jordan
+- Nick goes home and seeds Gatsby for hte first time